Victoria has voted!

 Acknowledgements

-These scorecards were developed by members of the Victorian Climate Action Network Scorecard Working Group in conjunction with KCCA, and other local climate groups.
+Vote Climate scorecards are developed by members of the Victorian Climate Action Network Scorecard Working Group in conjunction with KCCA, and other local climate groups.
+The scorecards are policy based and do not endorse particular candidates.

 Victorian Climate Action Network (VCAN)